willbasky/hibet/README.md

 ## About

 The Hibet translates with all dictionaries from [tibetan-dictionary](https://github.com/christiansteinert/tibetan-dictionary) project.
-And it use [Wylie transliteration](https://en.wikipedia.org/wiki/Wylie_transliteration) to input tibetan words yet.
-There is [convertor](http://www.digitaltibetan.org/cgi-bin/wylie.pl) from native tibetan to wylie translit and back.
+It consume both [Wylie transliteration](https://en.wikipedia.org/wiki/Wylie_transliteration) and [tibetan script](https://en.wikipedia.org/wiki/Tibetan_script) from input.

 ## Features

-1. Hibet uses about 40 dictionaries to translate from Tibetan (wylie yet) to English or Tibetan
+1. Hibet uses about 40 dictionaries to translate Tibetan words to English or Tibetan.
-2. Tibetan text outputs with wylie transcribtion or tibetan (check 37 dictionary).
+2. If translations have Tibetan texts it printed as wylie (and as tibetan script for dictionary №37 yet).

 ## Installation